nxp-mcuxpresso/mcuxsdk-middleware-executorch/docs/nxp/topics/overview.md

 ExecuTorch is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including wearables, embedded devices and microcontrollers.
 It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices.
 For more information, see https://pytorch.org/executorch-overview.

-The MCUXpresso Software Development Kit \(MCUXpresso SDK\) provides a comprehensive software package with a pre-integrated ExecuTorch based on version v0.5.0 with initial support for Neutron Backend.
+The MCUXpresso Software Development Kit \(MCUXpresso SDK\) provides a comprehensive software package with a pre-integrated ExecuTorch based on version v1.0.0 which includes the Neutron Backend.
 Neutron Backend enables acceleration of ML models on the [eIQ® Neutron Neural Processing Unit (NPU)](https://www.nxp.com/applications/technologies/ai-and-machine-learning/eiq-neutron-npu:EIQ-NEUTRON-NPU).

 This document describes the steps required to download and start using the ExecuTorch.
 Additionally, the document describes the steps required to create an application for running pre-trained models.